 As part of the newly rebranded Featured Exhibitions, the fair will present an exciting line-up of installations, sculptures, and artworks from around the world.
 Be sure to check out The M.C.
 Escher Experience by M.C.
 Escher presented by Walker Fine Art, showcasing the “rarest of the rare” from the galleries extensive collection; Karma: The Moon Jar as the epitome of life by Choi Young Wook presented by SM Fine Art; featuring his works depicting Chosun’s moon-jars; ALPHACUBE by Lorenzo Marini curated by Sabino Maria Frassà and presented by Bruce Lurie Gallery, presenting the artist's latest installation; The Sue Wong Signature by Sue Wong, presented in a new FASHION section of programming and featuring nearly a dozen gowns worn on red carpets by Hollywood stars like Anne Hathaway, Kim Kardashian, Jessica Biel, Minnie Driver, Reba McEntire, Tyra Banks and more; 3/11: Requiem And Revival by Sogen Chiba presented by Gallery Kitai, featuring a work transcribing newspaper reports of the Great East Japan Earthquake in large-scale calligraphy murals; The Maize Project by Eric Johnson presented by Fabrik Projects Gallery, featuring a work abstractly representing a lodge pole-like structure; ICONOCLASTS by Kazu Hiro presented by Copro Gallery, featuring the artist's newest hyperreal portrait sculpture alongside a retrospective of several of his past works; Of Aesthetics & The Vernacular by Baua Devi presented by Arushi Arts; showcasing a selection of works by this master artist of the Mithila or Madhubani style of painting in India; and Taylor Camp: The Edge of Paradise by John Wehrheim presented by Mark Blackburn, featuring the artist's 1970s series revealing a community that created order without rules and rejected materialism for the healing power of nature.
 Other highlights include Grandmother’s Country: Gabriella Possum Nungurrayi presented by Australian Aboriginal Art Gallery, Shark: RISK presented by 5Art Gallery, and Master Piece – Immortal Beloved: Mari Kim presented by SM Fine Art Gallery.

 Returning to the section is INK, featuring the largest presentation of ink painting (both contemporary and traditional) of any art fair outside of Asia.
 For the first time ever, the LA Art Show will be hosting a live ink painting demonstration, by Japanese master Sogen Chiba.
 Walker Fine Art will be presenting a blockbuster showcase of the works of M.C.
-Escher, including some never-before-seen VR experiences, and Oscar-winning artist Kazuhiro Tsuji will be premiering a brand new Iconoclast portrait sculpture.
+Escher, including some never-before-seen VR experiences, and Oscar-winning artist Kazu Hiro will be premiering brand new hyperreal portrait sculptures in his exhibition Iconoclast.

 Curated by Marisa Caichiolo, the third edition of the DIVERSEartLA showcase will present a rare yet magnificent program to reflect LA’s vast natural spaces and cultural diversity.
 The lineup includes LACMA, The Broad, La Neomudejar Museum from Madrid, MOLAA, Art Al Limite, LA Art Association, the UCLA Chicano Studies Research Center, and many others.
 For the first time ever, work will be presented by the Danubiana Museum of Bratislava, with a special exhibition from the collection of Homeira Goldstein, and more.
 The performance programming will include work by PSJM Collective from Spain and artist Miss Art World, presented by the LA Art Association.